 When will the Library building reopen?

 The exact date isn’t yet known, but when it is, we will post it to the Library website.
-Our reopening will occur in conjunction with state and county public health guidelines for the reopening of higher education, which could result in adjustments to our plans.
+Our reopening will occur in conjunction with state and county public health guidelines for the reopening of higher education.

 UCSB Library’s Research Data Services (RDS) recently became a member of the Data Curation Network (DCN), a group of professionals from U.S. academic institutions and nonprofit data repositories who seek to improve researcher support through their collective expertise around data curation services.